artem-xox/agents/README.md

 # AI Agents Playground

-A personal playground for experimenting with AI agents, featuring a modern web UI built with Streamlit.
+A personal playground for experimenting with AI agents, featuring a modern web UI built with Streamlit and local dialog persistence.

 ## Overview

 This project is my personal sandbox for developing and testing various AI agent implementations.
 It provides a clean, modular architecture for building different types of agents and a user-friendly interface to interact with them.
+The application includes a local dialog cache system that automatically saves and manages conversation history.

 ## Features

 - **Modular Agent Architecture**: Clean separation between agent implementations and the domain layer
 - **Web UI**: Interactive Streamlit-based interface for chatting with agents
+- **Local Dialog Cache**: Automatic saving and management of conversation history in JSON format
 - **Multiple Agent Types**: Support for different agent implementations (Dummy, OpenAI-based, etc.)
 - **Type Safety**: Full type hints and modern Python practices
 - **Easy Configuration**: Environment-based configuration for API keys and settings